Vaishnavi-vi/Phone_pay-Transaction-Insights/README.md

-#About PhonePe Transaction Analysis Project.
+#  PhonePe Transaction Insights

-This project focuses on analyzing and visualizing digital payment data from the PhonePe Pulse GitHub repository.
-The dataset includes transaction trends, user statistics, and geographical insights across Indian states and districts.
-The goal is to extract meaningful insights, create structured datasets, and present interactive dashboards for exploration.
+An end-to-end data analysis and visualization project that explores digital payment trends in India using data from the [PhonePe Pulse GitHub repository](https://github.com/PhonePe/pulse).
+This includes data extraction, transformation, SQL integration, and interactive dashboards using Streamlit and Power BI.

+##